 In the temperate zone of the northern hemisphere, respiratory illness indicators and influenza activity remained elevated overall.
 In North America, influenza activity remained elevated with influenza A(H1N1)pdm09 and B viruses co-circulating.
-In Europe, influenza activity continued to increase across the region but appeared to have peaked in some countries of Northern Europe.
-In Central Asia, influenza activity increased with detections of all seasonal influenza subtypes.
+In Europe, influenza activity continued to increase across the region but appeared to have peaked in some countries.
+In Central Asia, influenza activity decreased with detections of all seasonal influenza subtypes.
 In Northern Africa, influenza activity increased in Algeria and Tunisia, with detections of influenza A(H1N1)pdm09 and B viruses.
 In Western Asia, influenza activity remained elevated overall, though in some countries activity returned to low levels.
-In East Asia, influenza-like illness (ILI) and influenza activity remained elevated overall.
-In the Caribbean and Central American countries, influenza activity was low across reporting countries, except for Mexico with increased activity of influenza A(H1N1)pdm09 viruses.
-In tropical South American countries, influenza activity was low.
+In East Asia, influenza-like illness (ILI) and influenza activity appear to decrease overall.
+In the Caribbean and Central American countries, influenza activity was low across reporting countries with some exceptions.
+In Mexico, influenza activity appeared to decrease, with influenza A(H1N1)pdm09 viruses most frequently detected.
+In tropical South American countries, influenza activity remained low.
 In tropical Africa, influenza detections were low across reporting countries.
 In Southern Asia, influenza activity was low overall, but remained elevated in Afghanistan.
-In South East Asia, influenza activity was low in most reporting countries.
+In South East Asia, influenza activity continued to be reported in some countries.
 In the temperate zones of the southern hemisphere, influenza activity remained at inter-seasonal levels.
 Worldwide, seasonal influenza A viruses accounted for the majority of detections.